TrebledJ/trebledj.github.io/content/posts/cybersec/attack-of-the-zip/2024-02-04-attack-of-the-zip.md

 Most decompression tools and virus scanners are wary of zip bombs, and only unzip the first (few) layers or stop after identifying a zip file.

-In 2019, David Fifield introduced *a better zip bomb*, which abuses the structure of a .zip, toying with metadata to trick decompressors into puking ungodly amounts of data.[^fifield] A compressed Fifield zip bomb of 42KB yields 5.4GB of uncompressed bytes.
+In 2019, David Fifield introduced *a better zip bomb*, which abuses the structure of a .zip, toying with metadata to trick decompressors into puking ungodly amounts of data.
+A compressed Fifield zip bomb of 42KB yields 5.4GB of uncompressed bytes.
 This metadata trickery is more generally known as **Metadata Spoofing**.

-[^fifield]: The technical article by Fifield is here: *https://www.bamsoftware.com/hacks/zipbomb/*.
-But it may be blocked on your browser.
+Fifield has written an excellent article on various techniques here: *https://www.bamsoftware.com/hacks/zipbomb/*.
+(It may be blocked on some browsers.)

 #### DIY: Build your own Zip Bomb!